dmitry-vorobiev/kaggle-global-wheat-detection/info/DATA.md

 # Style augmentation

+1. Download model weights first
+2. Generate new images with *style augment*.
+Use either runtime augmentation or generate more images upfront.
+3. (Optional) Use `ExtendedWheatDataset` with `CustomSampler` to load both original and synthetic data

 ## Pretrained weights

 Weights were ported from the [official repo](https://github.com/philipjackson/style-augmentation) using [this notebook](../nbs/style-aug-impl.ipynb):

 [Google drive](https://drive.google.com/file/d/1t_OZZfkfCf8Z26F-jea1tcw9u6SmtWxY/view?usp=sharing)

-## How to use

-1. Download model weights first
-2. Generate new images with *style augment*.
-3. Use `ExtendedWheatDataset` to load both original and synthetic data
+## Apply styles

-### From code
+### In your code

 ```python
 import torch